-Pork butt cooking time depends on the size of your cut of meat.
+Pork butt cooking time depends on the size of the cut.
 A smaller cut will take less time, while a larger cut may take a couple of hours more.

-Cook time for the 4.5 pound pork butt in this recipe is 4 hours altogether.
+Cook time for this recipe is 4 hours altogether.

 How to Shred Pork after Grilling

-- Place grilled pork on a cutting board.
+- Place grilled Boston butt on a cutting board.